mathigon/textbooks/content/shapes/content.md

 ---
 > id: currys-paradox-4

 While the blue and red seem to line up so the ends connect with a straight line, they do not.
 Using the formula ½ x b x h to find the area of this [shape](->.paradox-poly) made by the 4 pieces is incorrect because the shape [[is not | is]] a triangle.
 The area of this shape is 32 square units.
-Using ½ x b x h, we got 32.5 square units.
-The extra ½ unit came from the amount of space in between the green line and the actual line connecting the endpoints of the red and blue triangle.
+Using `1/2 x b x h`, we got 32.5 square units.
+The extra `1/2` unit came from the amount of space in between the green line and the actual line connecting the endpoints of the red and blue triangle.

     figure: x-polypad(rotate="no")